linux-pmfs/pmfs/README.md

 wprotect: This option protects pmfs from stray writes (e.g., because of kernel bugs).
 It makes sure that the file system is mapped read-only into the kernel and makes it writable only for a brief period when writing to it.
-(EXPERIMENTAL
-- Use with Caution).
+(EXPERIMENTAL, Use with Caution).

 jsize: This option specifies the journal size.
 Default is 4MB.